grkw/grkw.github.io/_posts/2025-04-28-reflections-on-my-time-at-rc.md

 ### What I'll do differently next time

 Looking back, I realize that I put a lot of pressure on myself to "make the most" of my time at RC.
 But being fresh out of college and not yet having the experience of working at a full-time job, I think I just didn't know what I was looking for.
-I did reach out to people to have coffee chats and pair program, tackle projects that pushed my comfort zone, and self-manage and structure my days but it wasn't until my second-to-last day of batch that I truly came to experience the magic of RC.
-Specifically, when I paired with Karen on setting up a homelab on my Ubuntu MacBookPro so that I could self-host my apps.
-It was a daunting task that turned out to be not so scary as I worked through it with her, and until that moment, I don't think I realized how much I wanted to explore self-hosting/servers/deployment and how afraid of it I'd been.
-Those few hours made me realize what it was that I'd been looking for.
+I did reach out to people to have coffee chats and pair program, tackle projects that pushed my comfort zone, and self-manage my days.

+But it wasn't until my second-to-last day of batch that I truly came to experience the magic of RC.
+Specifically, it was when I paired with Karen on setting up a homelab on my Ubuntu MacBookPro so that I could self-host my apps.
+It was a daunting task that turned out to be not so scary as I worked through it with her, and until that moment, I don't think I realized how much I wanted to explore self-hosting, servers, and deployment and how afraid of it I'd been.
+In those few hours, I felt like it clicked for me; I was truly "working at the edge of my abilities," "learning generously," and "building my volitional muscles" (the three RC self-directives).

 I wish I'd had more moments like these during my batch.
 Maybe if I'd pushed myself harder, I could've figured it out earlier on, but that winter was a challenging time in my life and I had been working at max capacity for many months prior.
 I felt like I needed to let myself just breathe and take it easy; I remember stepping back and asking myself "Am I happy?" and saying "Yes, I'm happy" and then "Ok, great!" and moving on because that was enough.

 That said, during my next batch, here's what I want to do differently:

-- Do a larger number of smaller-scale projects: In my experience, the last 20% of a project is 80% of the work (and only like 10% more learning) and if it's not something I really want to finish then it's not worth it.
-For me, RC is a better environment for exploring breadth as opposed to diving into depth.
+- Do a _larger_ number of _smaller_-scale projects: In my experience, the last 20% of a project is 80% of the work (and only like 10% more learning) and if it's not something I really want to finish then it's not worth it.
+For me, RC is a better environment for exploring breadth as opposed to diving into depth because Recursers have such a wide variety of backgrounds and expertise.
-- Attend all of the presentations and non-programming talks: I skipped out on some because I was enjoying my heads-down work time, but I think these are really a core part of RC!
+- Attend all of the presentations and non-programming talks: I skipped out on some because I was enjoying my heads-down work time, but I think these are really a core part of being in the RC community.
-- Read people's checkins more frequently and spend more time on the fourth floor: Even if it's harder to focus, RC is a place for getting nerd-sniped!
+- Read people's checkins more frequently and spend more time on the fourth floor: Even if it's harder to focus, RC is a place for getting nerd-sniped.
+I would like to be more open to that.
-- Do at least 1 presentation (Presentation or Non-programming talk) every other week: Presentations at RC are so special -- they're low-stakes and have a supportive audience.
+- Do at least 1 presentation (either a programming presentation or a non-programming talk) every other week: Presentations at RC are so special -- they're low-stakes and have a supportive audience.
+I'm so happy with the four presentations I gave, and next time, I want to (and I feel ready to) do more.

 ### What I wanna build next